arctic-fire-development/dapper-hw/README-pcDuino3-installation.md

     - ```sudo cp dapper-gcs.conf /etc/init/```
     - ```sudo start dapper-gcs```

+### Backup and Restore SD Card
+Backup
+1. Insert sd card to be cloned from
+2. use ```diskutil list`` to find it
+    - eg. /dev/disk2
+3. ```sudo dd if=/dev/disk2 of=~/Desktop/afdc-pcduino-06Oct2014.dmg```
+4. 15+ minutes later it should finish
+    -   ```bash
+        15130624+0 records in
+        15130624+0 records out
+        7746879488 bytes transferred in 915.097360 secs (8465634 bytes/sec)
+    ```

+Restore
+1. Insert sd card to be cloned to
+2. use diskutil to format it to msdos
+    - note the disk number, eg. /dev/disk2
+3. ```sudo dd if=~/Desktop/afdc-pcduino-06Oct2014.dmg of=/dev/disk2```

+### GPIO Notes
+- GPIO 7 and 8 are used for wifi, so we're not able to use the gps shield in it's current form
+    - need to run a wire from rx/tx breakout to gpio 0 & 1

 references
 - [clean build of uSD card]()
 - [wifi ap mode](http://forum.odroid.com/viewtopic.php?f=52&t=1674)